-29. Dissidence is unlikely to become much more widespread than it is now.
-There are, of course, many individuals who, for ethnic, religious, intellectual, artistic, economic and other reasons, have dared to express openly their dissatisfaction with the system, and who have suffered for it.
-This will doubtless continue.
+- Dissidence is unlikely to become much more widespread There are, of course, many individuals who, for than it is now. ethnic, religious, intellectual, artistic, economic and other reasons, have dared to express openly their dissatisfaction with the system, and who have suffered for it.
+This will doubtless While the Final Act has not significantly altered the position of dissidents, it has given them a lever to use in their relations with the authorities, and has probably added to the authorities' circumspection in dealing with them.
 But even the major dissidents are a limited and isolated group lacking any responsible position in the power structure of State and Party.
 Although the critical attitude that they have engendered in the minds of other Soviet citizens is likely to increase as the general level of sophistication grows, the bulk of the people, and even the bulk of the intelligentsia, while often grumbling and dissatisfied, accept the system and are prepared to work within it.
-Nevertheless, the new leaders are likely to feel as strongly as Brezhnev that They would seem to have no political dissent can be tolerated. little option other than to follow the present leadership's policy of selective repression.

-The first priority of a new leadership will be Party 30. unity and the maintenance of Party control over all elements of Soviet society.
+Nevertheless, the new leaders are likely to feel as strongly as Brezhnev that no political dissent can be tolerated.
+They would seem to have little option other than to follow the present leadership's policy of selective repression. - 29.
+The first priority of a new leadership will be Party unity and the maintenance of Party control over all elements of Soviet society.
 A key task will be to assure continued full Party direction of the military and security organizations.
 The trend under Brezhnev has been for both of these groups to increase in importance and prestige while being at the same time more closely incorporated into the decision-making apparatus.
-A serious problem would arise if the Party, directly involved in all aspects of Soviet life, but perhaps lacking in strong central leadership, and confronted with numerous sectoral problems which may grow more acute throughout the 1980s, itself divided into factions which began to identify themselves with the interests they were supposed to control - military, economic, ideological, agricultural and others - than with the interests of a unified 1.
-Party.
+A serious problem would arise if the Party, directly involved in all aspects of Soviet life, but perhaps lacking in strong central leadership, and confronted with numerous sectoral problems which may grow more acute throughout the 1980s, itself divided into factions which began to identify themselves with the interests they were supposed to control - military, economic, ideological, agricultural and others - than with the interests of a unified Party.

 IV.
-DEFENCE TRENDS
+MILITARY TRENDS